-(Position at May 2019)
+(Position at November 2021)

 The A29 realignment scheme is an important part of the aims for Arun District, as outlined in the West Sussex Transport Plan.
 The Coast to Capital Local Enterprise Partnership (LEP) also shares this vision in its Strategic Economic Plan.

 The Barnham, Eastergate and Westergate areas have been identified as requiring additional infrastructure to support planned local development in the Arun Local Plan.
 Therefore, West Sussex County Council (WSCC) has commissioned a feasibility study to refine the design presented in the Arun Local Plan.

 The full A29 realignment scheme will deliver a new 4.34km road to the east of Eastergate, Westergate and Woodgate villages.

 - provide a more reliable connection to Bognor Regis

 - reduce traffic along the existing section of the A29, especially at the Woodgate level crossing and the War Memorial junction

 - improve and reduce journeys, making them safer for all road users

 - enable access to allocated development land in the adopted Arun Local Plan, providing access to new jobs and new homes in Arun District.